elasticpath/catalog-syndication/README.md

 # Install all the dependencies for all sub-project and create necessary symlinks in-between them
 yarn

-# Configure the .env file.
+# Create and configure the .env file.
 # For more information, see Configuration Parameter Descriptions.

 # Executes the script to perform the syndication: